Hey there friendlings,

 #1 Make sure the source isn’t biased

 Biased sources can easily manipulate events to create exaggerated stories.
-However if you do decide to read biased news, make sure you view the other side of the spectrum to insure that you’re giving yourself the opportunity to be open minded.
+However, if you do decide to read the biased news, make sure you view the other side of the spectrum to ensure that you’re giving yourself the opportunity to be open-minded.

 #2 Make sure the source refers to where they got their information from